bdanzi/Geant4DriftTubesSetup/README.md

 - G4VUserPhysicsList
 - G4VUserActionInitialization

-The following `Action classes` - which are invoked during an event loop and instantiated in `G4VUserActionInitialization` - have been used:
+The following `Action Classes` - which are invoked during an event loop and instantiated in `G4VUserActionInitialization` - have been used:

 - G4VUserPrimaryGeneratorAction
 - G4UserRunAction